Sign up today

 Approximately 7 hours walking

-We climb the steepest section of the whole Overland Track today, fuelled by a hearty lunch.
-Reaching Marion’s Lookout (1250m) takes about an hour, with steps leading through steeper sections.
-The reward, providing weather conditions allow, is staggering views of Cradle Mountain and Dove Lake.
+We climb the steepest section of the whole Overland Track today and pause for a hearty lunch.
+Reaching Marion’s Lookout (1,250m) after negotiating steps leading through steeper sections offers a satisfying reward.
+Providing weather conditions allow, we enjoy staggering views of Cradle Mountain and Dove Lake.
 Every uphill step is worth it.

 We continue around the base of Cradle Mountain along the edge of a spectacular glacial cirque before dropping into Waterfall Valley.
 Our private hut awaits, beneath towering Barn Bluff, having completed the steepest part of your journey (excluding side trips).
 It’s a welcome retreat after several hours walking over exposed alpine plateau where some days the wind howls – a reminder of nature’s power.